18F/unit-testing-node/_pages/components/rule.md

 Therefore, the rule should match if:

-- the message's `reaction` value matches `Rule.reactionName`
+- The message's `reaction` value matches `Rule.reactionName`
 - `Rule.channelNames` is undefined, _or_ the message's `item.channel` value
   is a member of `Rule.channelNames`

-Even though this could all be written as a single function, these concerns are different enough that we've extracted them into separate functions:
+Even though you could write this as a single function, these concerns are different enough that they're best extracted into separate functions:

 ```js
 Rule.prototype.match = function(message, slackClient) {